algmon/the-fashion-queen-agent/README.md

-# the fashion queen agent from Suanfamama
+# the fashion queen agent from Suanfamama（算法妈妈）
 ## agent goal
-* CAPTURE the beauty at current and SHARE with the beloved ones in fashion
+* CAPTURE the beauty（美学捕捉） at current and SHARE with the beloved ones in fashion

 ## agent work showcase
 ![](./showcase/1.png)
 ![](./showcase/2.png)

-## technical aspects
+## agent technical aspects
 ## unified framework for both hardware and software - a conceptual model
-* USE ROS and Genesis for simulation
+* ROS and Genesis for simulation

 ## unified framework for internal and external - a conceptual model
-* USE tools such as sequential models, neural network etc to simulate the perception, planning and actions in fashion
+* Tools such as sequential models, neural network etc to simulate the perception, planning and actions in fashion env

 ## unified framework for agents with env - a conceptual model
-* USE tools such as sensors to communicate for collaboration and competition
+* Tools to communicate for collaboration and competition
-* Be harmony and be respect to the env
+* Be harmony and be respected to the env
-* Learn from the env
+* Learning from the env

 ## unified framework for live and beauty - a conceptual model
-* Beyond the phisical world, there is beauty.
+* Beyond phisical, there is beauty.
+* pruning

-## our improved methamatical models
+## our proposed methamatical models
-* the turning machine for fashion
+* the turning fashion machine
-* the deep neural network for fashion
+* the deep fashion neural network

 ## code
-* SEND email to mama.xiao@suanfamama.com for inquiries
+* SEND email to mama.xiao@suanfamama.com for detail inquiries

-## project name
+## project & product name
 * transformer^3

 ## core contributors